mpv-android/buildscripts/README.md

 ## Using Android Studio

 You can use Android Studio to develop the Java part of the codebase.
-Before using it, make sure to build the project at least once with `./buildall.sh`.
+Before using it, make sure to build the project at least once by following the steps in the **Build** section.

 You should point Android Studio to existing SDK installation at `mpv-android-build/sdk/android-sdk-linux`.
 Then click "Open an existing Android Studio project" and select `mpv-android-build/mpv-android`.